finnbear/rustrict/README.md

 - Resistant to evasion
   - Alternative spellings (like "fck")
   - Repeated characters (like "craaaap")
-  - Confusable characters (like 'ᑭ' vs 'P')
+  - Confusable characters (like 'ᑭ', '𝕡', and '🅿')
   - Spacing (like "c r_a-p")
   - Accents (like "pÓöp")
   - Bidirectional Unicode ([related reading](https://blog.rust-lang.org/2021/11/01/cve-2021-42574.html))